elenacliu/pytorch_cuda_driver_compatibilities/README.md

 ## Start Web Service for Environment Selection

-Run `streamlit run app.py` in your terminal.
+Run `streamlit run app.py` in your terminal, or you can visit [this web page](https://elenacliu-pytorch-cuda-driver.streamlit.app/).

-You can
+### Usage

+Just select the PyTorch (or Python or CUDA) version or compute capability you have, the page will give you the available combinations.

+# Acknowledgement

+This repo is inherited from [https://github.com/moi90/pytorch_compute_capabilities](https://github.com/moi90/pytorch_compute_capabilities) of [Simon-Martin Schröder](https://github.com/moi90).
+I reuse the code `pytorch_compuute_capabilities.py` to collect version constraints.

 # References